 If you are experiencing problems at work the best way of resolving this situation is to raise a grievance (complaint).
 If possible, you should try to resolve matters by speaking to your Manager or HR Department.
-If there is no satisfactory resolution the only option is to lodge a formal written grievance.
+If there is no satisfactory resolution the only option is to write and lodge a formal written grievance.

 Your employer has a duty to investigate your grievance and provide you with a written outcome.
 If you don’t agree with some or all of the findings, you have a right to appeal.

 The first step is to check your employer’s grievance policy.
 If they don’t have one you should look at the Acas guide to Disciplinary and Grievance Procedures which sets out the procedure that you and your employer should follow.

 Grievances are designed to help you resolve issues at work.
 Although a grievance can be submitted after you leave employment, the Acas Guidance is not clear as to whether an employer has to deal with an ex-employee.
 We believe that it would be best practice for them to do so as this might avoid a Tribunal Claim.